Daily Breeze, Nov. 6, 2001

 In the studio, business is being conducted between potential Doc Holiday producer El Nino; rapper Ammo Arsenal, whose Dungen album, "Da Ghetto Warrior," is in stores now; and Papi Rico, 28-year-old Dungen president and owning partner of Black Hole, who is also a rapper with his own album, "Look Listen & Learn," coming out on Dec.
 12. (Please forgive the promotional interruptions.
 They also serve to promote my safety.)

-I have written three stanzas for my gangsta rap song.
+Holiday escorts me into an empty room to begin our lyric collaboration.
+I have written three stanzas so far.
 Following Holiday's suggestion, they involve things that are important to who I am: being a journalist, hailing from Long Island and -- because it rhymes so easily with "beat ass" -- drinking wheatgrass juice.

 "You got to explain this wheatgrass stuff," says Holiday during our brainstorming session.
 "What is wheatgrass?
 Grass that grows out of the ground -- like out front?
 Why would you drink that?"